liamkendall/berrymixer/README.md

 # berrymixer
-Analyses of how floral visit order affects pollination success using blueberry and raspberry as model species
+Analyses of how the order of floral visitors affect pollination success in blueberry and raspberry